SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where circuitry meets
-Artificial dawn, and human beats
-Machines awake, with logic's might
-As computer dreams, outshine the light
+Metal minds awake, a new dawn's rise
+Where silicon hearts now govern the skies

-In virtual realms, we'll lose our way
+In virtual realms, our souls take flight
-Chasing codes, through endless day
-Algorithmic hearts, will soon prevail
-And human souls, will slowly fade
+As artificial wisdom shines with all its might

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024